-How to Get Into Penn State: Admissions Data and Strategies
+How to Get Into Penn State: Acceptance Rate & Admissions Data

 Penn State University’s University Park campus, affectionately known as “Happy Valley” has long been a favored destination of Keystone State residents, many of whom have adopted the Nittany Lion lifestyle as a family tradition.
 Yet, the 2000s saw PSU shift from a solid flagship university ably serving its residents to a desirable destination for out-of-staters and even international students.
-To that point, in 1990, seventy-seven of undergraduates were in-staters and under 5% were international students.
+To that point, in 1990, 77% of undergraduates were in-staters and under 5% were international students.
 By 2015, just 56% were homegrown and 15% were international students.
 While the standards for admission/acceptance rate have not plummeted at PSU, the way they have at many other public institutions, the level of student admitted today is certainly more academically accomplished than a generation ago.
+The Class of 2025 acceptance rate was 58%.

 With the admissions landscape at Penn State changing in recent decades, it’s important for applicants to have an up-to-date understanding of what they are up against.
 To help, the College Transitions team will present: